How to prevent content fatigue

 Case studies are a great way to raise awareness and attract attention.
-By highlighting how your company can solve problems using real life examples, you’ll make a strong impression—while highlighting your loyal clients or customers.
-Considering 88% of customers read reviews to determine the quality of a business’ services, including testimonials from customers in your case studies is an intelligent way to use your owned channels to convince your audience of the value you can bring to the table.
+By highlighting how your company can solve problems using real-life examples, you’ll make a strong impression—while highlighting your loyal clients or customers.
+Considering 88 percent of customers read reviews to determine the quality of a business’ services, including testimonials from customers in your case studies is an intelligent way to use your owned channels to convince your audience of the value you can bring to the table.

 You can also consider doing a roundup of timely events in your industry.
 Not only is it a fun and relatively easy post to publish, but by adding commentary on industry ongoings, you can demonstrate your own in-depth knowledge.

 Master classes and webinars are another good way to flex on your expertise while giving your audience valuable content.
 Take a look at your internal materials—can any of them be repurposed as external-facing marketing resources?

 Interviews with your clients—particularly if they’re the end users of your B2B product—can add credibility to your brand, while helping to share the spotlight with your valued clients (who, typically, will share the article with their network and extend its reach).

 When it comes to “content,” the sky is truly the limit—but too often brands only think of content in terms of weekly or daily blog posts on their industry, services, or product.
 If you’re feeling fatigued on this format, ask yourself: how could this post work as an infographic?
 Would it be more impactful as a video?